-There are watches for running.
-There are watches for diving.
-Watches help you find your car at the grocery store and can lead you North … if you’re still lost in that parking lot.
+There are watches for running, and there are watches for diving.
+There are watches to help you find your car at the grocery store and help lead you North … in case you’re still lost in that parking lot.

-Rip Curl is well-known in the surf community.
+Rip Curl is especially well-known in the surf community.
 The Search GPS 2 lets you keep track of your surf sessions and can be paired with an iPhone.
-You can also get moon phase, sunrise and sunset data and real-time weather and surf conditions.
+You can also get moon phase, sunrise and sunset data, as well as real-time weather and surf conditions.

 The Freestyle Shark Classic Tide also has tide data and sunrise and sunset times for 150 locations.
 The watch is water resistant up to 100 meter and has buttons that work underwater.

 While it might look like a run-of-the-mill Casio, the company’s GLX5600 limited edition line is anything but that.
-This watch shows moon and tide data on the screen with a battery life of … seven years!
+This watch shows moon and tide data on the screen with a battery life of … wait for it … seven years!

 Mark Sirianni Watch Repair